a7-software/andaman7-api/a7-protocol.md

 For the sake of simplicity and genericity, qualifiers are also a combination of key, value, source and timestamp.
 Qualifiers have a reference to their "parent", e.g. an AMI.

+An example of qualifier is the unit of an AMI of type `ami.weight`.
+The unit is identified by the `qualifier.unit` key.

+In Andaman7, you can also manage documents.
+Those documents are represented by AMIs whose key starts with `ami.document`.
+When dealing with files, it is generally useful to indicate their MIME types.
+This can be done by adding a `qualifier.mimetype` qualifier to those document AMIs.

+Some qualifiers' values are restricted to a predefined list of values.
+Those lists and values are listed in the [AMIs and Qualifiers dictionary]({{ BASE_PATH }}/guide/medical-data/types.html#amis) page.
+We can create new ones if needed;
+please contact us at [support@andaman7.com](mailto:support@andaman7.com).

 #### AMISet

 AMIs usually need to be grouped together.
 For this we use the notion of AMISet, which is a set, or group of AMIs.

 Examples are:

-* an EHR is an AMISet - because it groups all AMIs of a given patient
+* an EHR is an AMISet identified by `amiSet.ehr` - because it groups all AMIs of a given patient
 * a consultation / visit is an AMISet - because it groups AMIs (weight, temperature, complaints...) created during the same event
 * a "lab result", done on a given date, by a specific lab for a specific blood sample and containing several results is also an AMISet (the individual results are AMIs)

 Like Qualifiers, AMISets are also a combination of key, value, source and timestamp.

+The list of all defined AMISets is available at: [AMISets dictionary]({{ BASE_PATH }}/guide/medical-data/types.html#ami-sets).
+We can create new ones if needed;
+please contact us at [support@andaman7.com](mailto:support@andaman7.com).

+Voilà, that's all there is to it!
+Simple, no?
+Now, how do we exchange those 3 simple domain concepts in our API?

 ### Interface concepts